DanielJakubek/DeepFreeze3.0/Definition of Done.md

 - Code is reviewed by product owner.
 - The code is commented to an acceptable level.
 - Subtasks have been completed.
+- The page is responsive enough to give the user a good mobile experience.